needs/teerank/README.md

 SQLite.
 While good, this technologies are arguably not the best tools in the box for making a ranking system.

-This project instead relies on Typescript, NextJS, PostgreSQL, redis.
+This project instead relies on Typescript, NextJS, PostgreSQL.
 Performance is not really a concern so Typescript is a good language to use, as it improves developement speed and is accessible to more people.
-Redis is handy because it provides a way to sort our players directly while SQLite doesn't.

 Finally, the old teerank frontend was a C program compiled into a CGI which then was plugged into Nginx.
 It worked, but it was difficult to setup.
 Using NextJS saves a lot of time and is more flexible.
+Frontend, worker and database are all hosted on fly.io.

 Also the domain teerank.com expired by accident, and was immediately cyber-squatted.
 They refused my buying offers, so at some point I stopped the